jdan5622/staruml-docs/docs/source/managing-project.rst

 Close Project
 =============

-To close working project, select **File | Close**.
-If you didn't saved the project, you will be asked to save or not.
+To close a working project, select **File | Close**.
+If you didn't previously save the project, you will be asked to save or abandon changes.

 .. _export-fragment: